pybliometrics-dev/pybliometrics/docs/tips/errors.rst

 .. _Scopus429Error:

 `pybliometrics.scopus.exception.Scopus429Error: QUOTA EXCEEDED`
     Your provided API key's weekly allowance of 5000 requests (for standard views) is depleted.
-Wait a week or change the key in `~/.scopus/config.ini`.
+If you use multiple keys, this means all your keys are depleted.

 `pybliometrics.scopus.exception.Scopus500Error: INTERNAL SERVER ERROR`
     Formally, the server does not respond, for various reasons.
 A common reason in searches is that you use a fieldname that does not exist.
 Verify that your query works in `Advanced Search <https://www.scopus.com/search/form.uri?display=advanced>`_.